seeARMS/blog/content/posts/my-first-post.md

 Multiple agents for a single usecase can be grouped into a `Scenario` - in the above example, a `Flight Deal Scenario` would make sense.

 Let's walk through this example.
+If you want to get started immediately, you can [download my agents](https://gist.github.com/seeARMS/103b3399f3f925fb6c366600f0bad3c6) and import them into Huginn directly.

 ## Finding Flight Deals